Home Guard (United Kingdom): Fifth Column

 The German invasion of Poland in September 1939 had been supported by prepared irregular units raised from ethnic German populations in western Poland.
 Linking with the Brandenburg Regiment, troops equipped to fight in the uniforms of their opponents or disguised as civilians.
 As the German armed services refused to countenance regular troops engaging in such clearly irregular tactics, the Brandenburgers in Poland served under the command of the Abwehr, German military intelligence.
-Counterpart tactics were employed in the spring of 1940 in support of the German invasions of Norway, Belgium and the Netherlands, but German success in those invasions was more substantially because of the use of paratroopers to seize and hold key defence points behind the front line and to prevent the defending forces from concentrating against the main German ground forces.
+Counterpart tactics were employed in the spring of 1940 in support of the German invasions of Norway, Belgium and the Netherlands, but German success in those invasions was more substantial because of the use of paratroopers to seize and hold key defence points behind the front line and to prevent the defending forces from concentrating against the main German ground forces.
 British public opinion conflated the two tactics and concluded that the rapidity of the German victories in Norway, Belgium and the Netherlands had to be caused by German paratroops linking with a prepared 'fifth column' in each country of Nazi sympathisers and ethnic Germans.

 Now that Britain might potentially face invasion, the British press speculated that the German Gestapo had already prepared two lists of British civilians: "The Black Book" of known anti-fascists and prominent Jews who would be rounded up following an invasion and 'The Red Book' of 'Nazi sympathisers' who would support the German invaders as a fifth column.
 The police and security services found themselves deluged with a mass of denunciations and accusations against suspected fifth columnists.
 General Ironside, Commander in Chief, Home Forces, was convinced that substantial landowners in the British fifth column had already prepared secret landing strips in South East England for the use of German airborne forces.
-The Imperial General Staff, spurred on by Churchill, pressed for widespread internment of Nazi- sympathisers.
+The Imperial General Staff, spurred on by Churchill, pressed for widespread internment of Nazi sympathisers.

 The government's worst fears were briefly thought to have been confirmed on 20 May 1940.
 Tyler Kent, a cipher clerk in the US embassy spying for the Germans, was apprehended by MI5.
 Kent had in his possession a locked ledger of 235 names, which was the prewar membership records of the "Right Club", an anti-war and anti-Semitic association run by the Conservative MP Archibald Maule Ramsay.
 None of that was made public at the time, but there was widespread public demand that if the names in the 'Red Book' could be obtained by the Security Services, they should be supplied to local Home Guard units in the event of an invasion.
 Lord Swinton was ordered by Churchill to determine the true extent of the threat and to propose measures to deal with it.
 Swinton's immediate response was that internment of British nationals with pro-German sympathies should be greatly extended, and Oswald Mosley and other leaders of the British Union of Fascists were interned on 21 May 1940, with some 700 other suspects.